 What Are Project Management Tools?

-If you're wondering, "What are project management tools?" you were smart to come to a project management software for answers.
-Project management tools assist an individual or team in organizing and managing their projects and tasks effectively.
-The term usually refers to project management software you can purchase online or even use for free.
+Project management tools are specially designed to assist an individual or team in organizing and managing their projects and tasks effectively.
+The term PM tools usually refers to project management software and project management tools you can either purchase or even use for free online.

 Despite the name, project management tools are not just for project managers.
 Project management tools can be customized to fit the needs of teams of different sizes and with different goals.